 Try the free options on the Spelfabet site.
 Then adapt them to make your own.
 It’s particularly easy to create a pairs or snap game which works on problem words.

-If you’re adapting them then my top tip would be games which get children to learn words in groups rather than individually e.g. age, page, wage, cage, stage, sage etc. Even better are games which test this by mixing them in with visually similar ones e.g. wag, wage, stag, stage, sag, sage.
-This enables you to check they have really understood the rule of pattern.
-Or a game with visually similar words, for example, bran, brain, brains, brine, brown, broom, brooms, bream, beam.
+If you’re buying or making card games, then my top tip would be games which get children to learn words in groups rather than individually e.g. ace, race, lace etc. and ideally with visually similar ones thrown in e.g. race, rack, lace, lack.
+Or ones which are all very visually similar: lace, lack, lass, less, lice, lick, Or bran, brain, brains, brine, brown, broom, brooms, bream, beam.